Insurance Contracts Bill: Law Commissions publish further draft clauses for consultation

 Further reading: Click here for the draft clauses and accompanying notes which can be found on the Law Commission’s website.

-For more detail on the Law Commissions’ proposals see previous Law-Nows on the proposals for reform of business insurance law and the proposals for late payment of claims and fraudulent claims.
+For more detail on the Law Commissions’ proposals see our previous Law-Nows on the proposals for reform of business insurance law and the proposals for late payment of claims and fraudulent claims.